Sawtaytoes/image-viewer/TASKS.md

 	+ https://www.electron.build/multi-platform-build#docker

 ## Performance
-- Add list virtualization so canvas elements might be loaded in memory but aren't loaded in the DOM.
-This will greatly speed up performance when loading hundreds of images.
 - Re-use images from `ImageFile` in `ImageViewer`.
 - Prioritize starting images.
 - Eventually download all non-visible images after visible images downloaded.